The Law Foundation of BC has established a fund of $90,000 for 2019 for Graduate Fellowships.

-- an updated schedule for completing the graduate program; and
+- An updated schedule for completing the graduate program.

-Personal information contained in this application is collected in accordance with the Freedom of Information and Protection of Privacy Act and will be used for the purpose of assessing your grant application.
+Personal information contained in this application is collected in accordance with the Freedom of Information and Protection of Privacy Act and will be used for the purpose of assessing your fellowship application.